 How to prepare:

-3. Churn the mixture in your ice cream maker according to the manufacturer’s instructions.
-If your sherbet fails to properly set up like mine did, churn it as best as you can in the machine, transfer it to a sturdy container, and let it harden in the freezer.
-After 45 minutes to an hour, use an immersion blender to blend the sherbet and break up any larger ice crystals.
-When the mixture is smooth, return it to the freezer to harden.
+4. Churn the mango sorbet mixture in your ice cream maker according to the manufacturer’s instructions.
+If your sorbet fails to set up properly, churn it as best as you can in the machine, transfer it to a sturdy container, and let it harden in the freezer.
+After 45 minutes, use an immersion blender to blend the sorbet and break up any larger ice crystals.
+You can do this a few times to ensure that you have a really nice texture.
+When the mixture is smooth, return it to the freezer to harden completely.

-This month’s host is Stacey from The Veggie Mama.
-Thank you so much Stacey!
+This month’s host is Lindsey from Sneaks & Sweets.
+Thank you so much Lindsey!
 To take a look at the participating bloggers this month, click here.